salleq/cert-expiration-check/README.md

 # cert-expiration-check
-Bash script to check a number of hosts for certificate expiration
+A Bash script to check a number of hosts for certificate expiration.

+I created this to get the dates to a dashboard for easy viewing.